 Dear Mam / Sir,

 My name is Parveen Tay and I am the Corporate Sales Manager for Garrett Popcorn Shops®, Singapore.

 I am writing to introduce Garrett Popcorn Shops® as dedicated in handcrafting only the finest, small batch gourmet popcorn.
 A Chicago Tradition Since 1949, every batch of Garrett Popcorn is handmade daily using old-fashioned copper kettles.
 We mix our signature blend of kernels into our secret family recipe, passed down through three generations.
 Our compromising commitment to our recipe makes Garrett Popcorn Shops® a destination that generates lines of historic proportions outside of our Shops all around the world.

 Let us join to say thanks, congrats and hooray!
 Business-to-Business gifts, employee recognition, client appreciation, meetings, or special events… Garrett Popcorn is the perfect gift for any occasion particularly this upcoming Chinese New Year.

-Please contact me at 9177.9165 if you are interested in discussing these opportunities in greater detail. about 5 years agoAnswered by Parveen Tay via Travellr.com
+Please contact me at 9177.9165 if you are interested in discussing these opportunities in greater detail. over 5 years agoAnswered by Parveen Tay via Travellr.com